Katelyn Runck Showcases Voluptuous Chest & Sculpted Abs In Floral Bikini

 Brunette model Katelyn Runck entertains her 2.4 million Instagram followers with sultry content that features her wearing sexy and sometimes revealing outfits almost every day.
 On Thursday, she shared a snap that saw her sporting a tiny floral bikini that left little to the imagination.

 Katelyn’s swimsuit was white with shades of red, blue and teal.
-The top had small, triangle-shaped cups that could barely contain her massive cleavage, and it had straps that wrapped around her neck.
-The bottoms were equally revealing with a low front and thing straps that sat low on her hips.
+The top had small, triangle-shaped cups that could barely contain her massive cleavage and it had straps that wrapped around her neck.
+The bottoms were equally revealing with a low front and string-like straps that sat low on her hips.

-The popular influencer wore her long, dark tresses down, and she accessorized with a wide bracelet adorned with turquoise beads, gold bangles and leather.
+The popular influencer wore her long dark tresses down, and she accessorized with a wide bracelet adorned with turquoise beads, gold bangles and leather.

 She also sported a pale white polish on her long fingernails.

 Katelyn sat on a large cushion in the photo.
-A dark blue sheet was crumpled under her butt and under her leg.
-A pile of pillows were off to one side of the cushion and a long pillow was behind her.
+A dark blue sheet was crumpled under her butt and leg.
+A pile of pillows was off to one side of the cushion and another pillow was behind her.

 The camera caught Katelyn with one knee bent in front of her with her other leg dangling off the edge of the cushion.
-She held her hair away from her face with one hand while her other hand rested on one knee.
-The model gazed ahead with a serious expression on her face as she sat with back straight, flaunting her sculpted abs and voluptuous chest.
+She held her hair away from her face with her left hand while her other hand rested on one knee.
+The model gazed ahead with a serious expression on her face as she sat with her back straight, flaunting her sculpted abs and voluptuous chest.
 The pose also showed off her shapely shoulders and arms.
-Her seemingly flawless, bronze skin glowed in the lighting.
+Her seemingly flawless bronze skin glowed in the lighting.

 In the caption, Katelyn left a thoughtful remark.